 Is Premarital Counseling Necessary?

-But what happens when the wedding guests go home and the honeymoon is over?
+But what happens when the wedding guests go home, and the honeymoon is over?

-Suddenly it's just the two of you...forever.
+Suddenly it may just be the two of you forever.

-But just like any of life's problems, these are easier to ride out if you have a plan in place for dealing with them.
+But just like any of life's problems, these are often easier to ride out if you have a plan in place for managing and coping with them.
+Hence, the potential importance of premarital counseling.

-Because with all the time you spend planning your wedding, doesn't your marriage deserve at least as much attention?
+You might think about it this way: With all the time you spend planning your wedding, doesn't your marriage deserve at least as much attention?

-This is one of the biggest topics that couples argue about, and is often cited as a reason for divorce.
+This is often one of the biggest topics that couples argue about, and it’s often cited as a reason for divorce.
 A therapist can help you agree on your financial goals and priorities to head off potential problems.
 You can talk about how much you want to save every month and specifically how you're going to go about doing it.

 Children

-Values and Beliefs
+Values and beliefs

-Future Goals and Aspirations
+Future goals and aspirations

-Different Opinions
+Different opinions

-Living Arrangements
+Living arrangements

 - A better understanding of your and your partner's hopes for your marriage and life together